jwbnw/ui-web3-ai/README.md

 ## WIP Solana Hyperdrive Hackathon Project

+The application is live for a short time at: https://www.web3ai-beta.com/ please consider the following:

+- State is temporary
+- Unexpected behavior may occor
+- Please raise any issues with the repo owner
+- Be sure to save your AI Images

 Readme is WIP and may be incomplete at times.
 Reach out to repo owner with questions - may be slow to respond.

 ## Local Dev Getting Started